markgatland/py8080/README.md

 ### Added features

+* Simulated colour strips from the TV/Midway versions of Space Invaders
+* Simulated audio from Space Invaders
 * Resizable window that maintains aspect ratio
-* Simulated colour strips in the TV/Midway versions of the game
 * Print method for use with CPUDIAG test (be sure to load this in starting at memory location `0x100`)
 * Implemented remaining instructions and fixed errors

 ### To-do

-* Add sound
 * Add memory mapping functionality (so .e, .f, .g, etc. files are used instead of a single file)